DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 # TR-Cowbell Page (all versions)
-TR Cowbell powered by Raspberry Pi Pico by DJDevon3
+TR Cowbell is a Midi Sequencer/Macropad PCB designed by DJDevon3 & powered by Raspberry Pi Pico or Pico W.

 ![Based on PicoStepSeq by @Todbot](https://github.com/todbot/picostepseq)